Health and Rehabilitation Sciences PhD

 Robert Maschi, PT, DPT, Board Certified Orthopaedic Clinical Specialist, Certified Strength and Conditioning Specialist (Temple University).
 Associate Clinical Professor.
 Orthopedics, musculoskeletal disorders, lower extremity biomechanics and movement analysis.

-Clare Milner, PhD, FACSM (University of Durham, University of Leeds) Director, Graduate Programs in Health and Rehabilitation Sciences.
+Clare Milner, PhD, FACSM (University of Durham, University of Leeds).
 Associate Professor.
 Gait biomechanics; overuse injuries in runners; functional independence in gait and activities of daily living in clinical populations.

 Lynette Montgomery, PT, PhD (University of Queensland, The Ohio State University).
 Assistant Professor.
 Motor Control and rehabilitation after neurological injury, mechanisms of neuroplasticity and recovery of locomotion following neurological injury.

-Annalisa Na, PT, DPT, PhD, Board-Certified Orthopaedic Clinical Specialist (University of Delaware).
+Annalisa Na, PT, DPT, PhD, Board-Certified Orthopaedic Clinical Specialist (Duke University, University of Delaware).
 Assistant Research Professor.
 Interactions of multimorbidity diseases on functional outcomes in older adults

 Stephen Samendinger, PhD (Michigan State University).
 Associate Teaching Professor.
 Psychosocial aspects of physical activity and healthy lifestyles, motivation: group dynamics, identity, physical activity determinants and responses.

 Sara Tomaszewski, PT, DPT, Board-Certified Orthopaedic Clinical Specialist (Duke University).
-Clinical Instructor.
+Assistant Clinical Professor.
 Orthopedics and sports physical therapy, injury prevention, and return-to-sport decision making.

-Glenn Williams, PT, PhD, Board-Certified Athletic Trainer (University of Delaware) Chair, Department of Physical Therapy & Rehabilitation Sciences.
+Glenn Williams, PT, PhD, Board-Certified Athletic Trainer (Baylor University, University of Delaware) Senior Associate Dean of Health Professions.
 Associate Professor.
-Neuromuscular plasticity after joint injury, orthopaedic-sports rehabilitation, human performance, post-traumatic osteoarthritis.
+Neuromuscular plasticity after joint injury, orthopaedic and sports rehabilitation, human performance, post-traumatic osteoarthritis.

 Emeritus Faculty

-Margo Orlin, PT, PhD, FAPTA (Drexel University).
+Margo Orlin, PT, PhD, FAPTA (Temple University, Drexel University).
 Associate Professor Emeritus.
 Walking and running biomechanics and participation in children with developmental disabilities, evaluation of enhancing participation for children and adolescents with cerebral palsy.

 Robert J. Palisano, PT, ScD, FAPTA (Boston University).
-Distinguished Professor.
+Distinguished Professor Emeritus.
 Classification and prognosis for gross motor function in children and youth with cerebral palsy; interventions to improve activity and participation in children with physical disabilities; transition to adulthood for youth with disabilities.

-Patricia Rubertone, PT, MPT, MSW, EdD (Widener University) Director of Experiential Learning.
+Patricia Rubertone, PT, MPT, MSW, EdD (Widener University).
 Associate Clinical Professor Emerita.
 Student learning; course design; judgment of physical therapy student clinic performance by novice vs. experienced clinical instructors.

 Susan Smith, PT, PhD (University of Connecticut, Texas Woman's University).
 Associate Professor and Dean Emerita.
 Geriatrics: health promotion and interventions for manifestations of low bone mass; assessment of fall risk and fall prevention interventions for older adults